-Research & Development is one of the most complex and cost-intensive business functions.
-The reasons for this include direct development costs, opportunity costs resulting from failed developments and delays in time-to-market, high uncertainty and networking.
-At the same time, R&D is characterised by inflexible personnel structures that prevent rapid capacity adaptation to volatile market conditions.
-Lean Development helps R&D teams to realise their potential by consistently focusing on value-added activities and efficient communication processes.
+Research & Development is one of the most complex and cost-intensive corporate functions.
+This is due to direct development costs, opportunity costs from undesirable developments and delays in time-to-market, as well as high uncertainty and networking.
+At the same time, R&D is characterized by inflexible personnel structures that prevent rapid capacity adjustment to volatile market conditions.
+Lean development helps R&D teams develop their potential by consistently focusing on value-adding activities and efficient communication processes.

 Within the framework of the risk-dependent design of development processes, it is necessary to define the maximum effective handling of uncertainty with regard to customer requirements and technical solutions.
 A modular concept for the product development process is especially important, as are process elements which allow cost-effective early learning (fast feedback).
 These include, for example, short ‘build-measure-learn’ cycles and ‘minimum viable products’, a risk-dependent resource use, reducing the flexibility costs (e.g. by using 3D printing) and self-organising structures.
 ROI makes use of the following tools: